BYODKM/Objective.css/README.md

 - The format will be `type--identifier__element`.
 So maybe TIE?

-## Case of super class has child element
+## A case of super class has child element

 ```html
 <div class="Popup">